How to Weld Cast Iron with a MIG Welder

 High Carbon Content and Its Effects on Welding

-• It is inherently hard and brittle.
+• It is naturally hard and brittle.

 Risk of Cracking During the Welding Process